-^{} Ms Andrey, a Swiss citizen, is a graduate of the Geneva Centre for Security Policy's 24th International Training Course and the parallel 2009-2010 MAS Programme at the University of Geneva.
+Ms Andrey, a Swiss citizen, is a graduate of the Geneva Centre for Security Policy's 24th International Training Course and the parallel 2009-2010 MAS Programme at the University flict.
+International customary law and the 1907 Hague Conventions are the sources of international neutrality law.3 This body of law applies to armed conflicts between states, and not to internal conflicts.
+Nor is it applicable in cases of a decision made by the UN Security Council under the framework of Chapter VII of the UN Charter.4

-1 Laurent Götschel, ed., Small States Inside and Outside the European Union: Interests and Policies (Boston, MA: Kluwer Academic Publishers, 1998), 42.
+Laurent Götschel, ed., Small States Inside and Outside the European Union: Interests and Policies (Boston, MA: Kluwer Academic Publishers, 1998), 42.

-2 The Euro-Atlantic Partnership encompasses the concepts of the PfP and the Euro-Atlantic Partnership Council (EAPC).
+The Euro-Atlantic Partnership encompasses the concepts of the PfP and the Euro-Atlantic Partnership Council (EAPC).